 Blanching: It is an optional step to remove any dirt or worms from cauliflower.

-Too much capsicum alters the taste of the manchurian.
+Too much bell pepper alters the taste of the manchurian.
 Use a few cubes.
-Leftover capsicum could be used to make curries such as my capsicum masala, kadai paneer, paneer jalfrezi, or in simple dinner recipes such as chilli parotta, kothu parotta.
+Leftover bell peppers could be used to make curries such as my capsicum masala, kadai paneer, paneer jalfrezi, or in simple dinner recipes such as chilli parotta, kothu parotta.

 Gobi Manchurian tastes best when enjoyed immediately after cooking.
 However, leftovers could be stored in the fridge in an airtight container for a day or two.
 Ensure to reheat it in the microwave or oven until the florets are piping hot.
 However, the cauliflower bites may not be crispy.

 I wouldn’t suggest storing cauliflower manchurian in the freezer.
 However, baked cauliflower could be stored in the freezer to use the next time.
-Thaw well and reheat in the oven until hot and then toss in the manchurian sauce.
+Thaw well and reheat in the oven or air fryer until hot and then toss in the manchurian sauce.